Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ~~~

 This specifies that the file is expected to be transmitted from the caller to the listener and its name is results.csv.

+# Changelog

+## Since Version 00

+- Improved and extended the description of "Encryption" section,
+- Improved and extended the description of "Round-Trip Time Estimation" section,
+- Extended the description of "Handshake" section with "Stream ID Extension Message", "Group Membership Extension" subsections,
+- Extended "Handshake Messages" section with the detailed description of handshake procedure,
+- Improved "Key Material" section description,
+- Changed packet structure formatting for "Packet Structure" section,
+- Did minor additions to the "Acknowledgement and Lost Packet Handling" section,
+- Fixed broken links,
+- Extended the list of references.